sunghwanji/sunghwanji.github.io/_posts/2020-01-13-[Digital Healthcare] AI Medicine & Digital Hospital Joint Symposium.md

 - May be useful for deriving cost-effective therapies

 ### Applications of Artificial Intelligence in Cardiovascular Computed Tomography (Young Joo Suh, YUCM)
+What is radiomics ?
+- Definition
+Conversion of digital medical images into mineable high-dimensional data
+To extract large number of quantitative features from medical imagese using data-characterization algorithms

 ### Technical Aspects of AI-based Cardiac Image Analysis with Deep Learning (Hwiyoung Kim, YUCM)